 Relieves Respiratory Distress

-Extensive research has been done on the unique organic compounds of soursop and it has been widely studied as an alternative cancer treatment.
-These acetogenins are actually unique to the Annonaceae plant family, which is what makes them so fascinating.
-They can apparently cut off blood flow to foreign or non-normal cellular growths, and have already been positively associated with treating breast, pancreatic, prostate, and lung cancers.
+Extensive research has been done on the unique organic compounds of soursop and it has been widely studied as an alternative way of reducing the risk of cancer.
+The acetogenins present in them are actually unique to the Annonaceae plant family, which is what makes them so fascinating.
+They can apparently cut off blood flow to foreign or non-normal cellular growths, and have already been positively associated with reducing the risk of breast, , prostate, and lung cancers.